hollow-earth/careerlens/README.md

 ## Project Status

 CareerLens is a working personal prototype.
-It is actively usable, but some features and internal components are still being refined.
+It is usable end-to-end, but some features and internal components are still being refined.

 ## How To Run
 ```bash